 We created the Dispensary Lounge, a cozy comfortable hideaway that our customers love.
-We were thrilled when PlayBoy rated us "The 4th Best Dive Bar in the Country."
-Also, don't miss our acclaimed jazz series, started and curated by Musical Director Uli Geissendoerfer and now going into its sixth year.
+We were thrilled when Playboy rated us "The 4th Best Dive Bar in the Country."
+Also, don't miss our acclaimed jazz series, started and curated by Musical Director Uli Geissendoerfer.
 Great gaming, terrific food, and world class musical performances on select nights.
-(See the Entertainment Schedule)

 Come be our guest and see why we have been your prescription for fun for over 40 Years, and why we won "Best Dive Bar" in the Las Vegas Review Journal's "Best of Las Vegas" Reader's Poll!

 Adele & Doug ~ Proud owners since 1976